 Students must take at least one of the following courses:

-Students must take 3 courses from any of the following:
+Students may take the remainder of their courses from the following:

 Civil Rights & Public Policy